eclipse-hono/hono/CONTRIBUTING.md

 You do this by adding the `-s` flag when you make the commit(s), e.g.

-    git commit -s -m "Shave the yak some more"
+    git commit -s -m "[#3456] Shave the yak some more."

 You can find all the details in the [Contributing via Git](http://wiki.eclipse.org/Development_Resources/Contributing_via_Git) document on the Eclipse web site.